nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_patient_demographics.md

 ## The sections below are Message specific ##

 > **When implementing:**
-* Community Pharmacy Consultation Service
+* Minor Illness Referral Consultation

 Include element(s):